-This section serves the purpose of introducing - in a survey style - the different technologies, standards, and system architectures that inspired the design work of the CHARITY architecture.
+Similar to the work of the consortium published in [85], this section serves the purpose of introducing - in a survey style - the different technologies, standards, and system architectures that inspired the design work of the CHARITY architecture.
 Where possible, the relation to the CHARITY architecture is highlighted.
 The CHARITY architecture is presented in Section 3.